-Read the code intelligence documentation to learn more and to set it up.
+Read the code navigation documentation to learn more and to set it up.

-Sourcegraph allows you to get code intelligence and code search on code files and code review diffs in your code host and review tool.
-See our integrations documentation to set up Sourcegraph with your tools and roll it out to your entire team.
+Sourcegraph allows you to get code navigation and code search on code files and code review diffs in your code host and review tool or from your IDE.